njoguamos/laravel-kenya-mobile/README.md

 ## 5. Changelog

-Please see [CHANGELOG](CHANGELOG.md) for more information on what has changed recently.
+Please see [RELEASES](https://github.com/njoguamos/laravel-kenya-mobile/releases) for more information what has changed recently.

 ## 6. Contributing